what is deflation

 In recent years, the global economy has experienced various fluctuations, with inflation and deflation being two critical phenomena influencing markets and daily life.
 While inflation refers to the general rise in prices, deflation signifies a sustained decrease in the general price level of goods and services.
-At first glance, falling prices might seem beneficial, but deflation can have complex and far-reaching effects on the economy.
+At first glance, falling prices might seem beneficial, but this can have complex and far-reaching effects on the economy.

 Causes of Deflation